 Morinda citrifolia – where Noni juice comes from

-Unlike many other fruit trees M. citrifolia is mature in just 18 months, and from then on will produce up to 8 kg of fruit per month year round.
+Unlike many other fruit trees M. citrifolia is mature in just 18 months, and from then on will produce up to 8 kg of fruit per month year-round.
 Growing up to 9 m tall the leaves are beautiful in their simplicity, dark green, shiny and deeply veined.
-It may be the ability that M. citrifolia has to grow anywhere, and take in nutrients from the toughest of situations that means when grown in fertile soils in the full effects of the warm Tahitian sun, each drop of juice is full of the healthy antioxidants, vitamins and minerals that is all too often missing from our modern diets.
-When the Polynesians took to their boats to cross from remote island to remote island, space was limited, and yet they found space for a plant that is rarely eaten as a food stuff in itself.
-Instead the Polynesians had thousands of years of traditional medicine to tell them that this unassuming plant not only helped cure all manner of aliments, but also could help prevent many of them in the first place.
+It may be the ability that M. citrifolia has to grow anywhere, and take in nutrients from the toughest of situations that means when grown in fertile soils in the full effects of the warm Tahitian sun, each drop of juice is full of healthy antioxidants, vitamins and minerals that are all too often missing from our modern diets.
+When the Polynesians took to their boats to cross from remote island to remote island, space was limited, and yet they found space for a plant that is rarely eaten as a foodstuff in itself.
+Instead, the Polynesians had thousands of years of traditional medicine to tell them that this unassuming plant not only helped cure all manner of ailments but also could help prevent many of them in the first place.
 Science is starting to show that many of these traditional beliefs may have some basis in scientific fact.

 The family of plants that M. citrifolia is a part of, Rubiaceae has other plants that are a source of medicine, or a part of modern life.
 Coffee is one of the most well-known examples, along with Cinchona the source of Quinine, which is still today one of the possible treatments for malaria.
 The power of this family of plants is still being investigated and tapped, but many members of the family have the power to heal, give energy and are a part of our lives.